chrisov/Inception/README.md

 ## Nginx

-Nginx is an open source web server and reverse proxy.
-It can work as the traffic controller for web requests: deciding what happens when a user’s browser asks for something (like a web page or image).
+Nginx is an open source web server and reverse proxy service.

+- It can work as the traffic controller for web requests: deciding what happens when a user’s browser asks for something (like a web page or image).

-- It can serve the files directly, when the user is visiting `https://example.com`, Nginx looks for the corresponding .html file and returns it.
+- It can serve the files directly: when the user is visiting `https://example.com`, Nginx looks for the corresponding .html file and returns it.

-- It can also work as *reverse proxy*, to forward requests to another service, such as a backend app, it sends that request to the corresponding service.
+- It can also work as *reverse proxy*: forwards requests to another service, such as a backend app.

 - It can also handle encryption (TLS/SSL certificates), so that apps don't need to.